TGroenendijk/Pre-compiled-Azure-Functions-in-Visual-Studio-2017/README.md

 ## Code
+The Azure Functions use Model classes and an Order Repository class to reduce the amount of code in the Functions.

 #### Model classes
 The Solution contains several model classes that represents the data in the application.
 In this case, the models used are a TableOrder that contains data from the Azure Table  and a ClientOrder to communicate with the client.